Michigan Computer Crimes Defense Attorneys

 It is becoming more common for federal law enforcement agencies to become involved with child porn investigations.
 Federal penalties for child porn crimes (having, duplicating, or distributing child porn) are significantly more severe than state penalties.

 Solicitation of a Minor Defense

-Solicitation of a minor for sexual purposes occurs when an adult contacts a minor under the age of 18 with the intent of engaging in sexual activity with that minor.
-While solicitation of a minor can occur anywhere, it is becoming increasingly prevalent online.
-Many county sheriff departments are carrying out sting operations.
-Many federal agencies are also carrying out their own police investigations.
+Solicitation of a minor is when an adult contacts an individual under the age of 18, with the intent of engaging in sexual activity with that minor.

 Our Cyber Crimes Defense Team